Municipal Climate

 Frequently Asked Questions

 Through the MCI program, interns gain first-hand experience and knowledge in municipal climate issues, solutions, and local decision-making.
-Interns will be exposed to various municipal government and political processes and will become well-versed in how climate change is integrated into municipal planning.
+Interns will be exposed to various municipal government and political processes and become well-versed in how climate change is integrated into municipal planning.
 Most interns will perform a variety of tasks for their municipality.
-This could include researching municipal climate mitigation or adaptation solutions, planning for stakeholder engagement events or preparing information for a presentation at a council meeting.
-Tasks will vary between municipalities and may encompass a wide variety of opportunities depending on local needs.
-Outside of placement work, interns will participate in professional and leadership development, including training workshops and fireside chats with experts from industry, the nonprofit sector or municipal government.
-The knowledge, experience and professional skills gained will help prepare participants for careers as local climate leaders.
+This could include researching municipal climate mitigation or adaptation solutions, planning for stakeholder engagement events, preparing information needed for a presentation at a council meeting, compiling information for GHG emissions inventories and writing or updating reports on climate action plans.
+Tasks will vary between municipalities and may encompass a wide variety of opportunities depending on their needs.

-• The MCI is an intensive and exciting experience!
+The MCI is an intensive and exciting experience!
 Interns can expect to be working full time (37.5 hours/week) for the six-month internship.
 Most of this time will be spent with the host municipality but, each week, there will be a couple of hours of ELC programming dedicated to leadership and professional development.
 Interns are expected to attend regularly scheduled programming such as workshops, fireside chats and/or ELC events.
-In January, all interns will participate in an orientation to get familiar with municipal government, the municipal climate landscape, and the rest of the cohort before placements begin.
-Programming may take place on evenings and weekends.
+In January, all interns participate in an orientation to get familiar with municipal government, the municipal climate landscape, and the rest of the cohort before placements begin.
+Programming may take place on evenings and/or weekends.
 It sounds like a lot, but you will be supported by the Program Manager, your host municipality, and your peers along the way.
-Following the program, interns can expect to remain in touch and be supported as program alumni, and to have the chance to support future interns as mentors.
+Following the program, interns can expect to remain in touch and be supported as program alumni, and have the chance to support future interns as mentors.

-• ELC recognizes the existence of power disparities in society that benefit certain communities while marginalizing and/or oppressing other groups.
+ELC recognizes the existence of power disparities in society that benefit certain communities while marginalizing and/or oppressing other groups.
 As an organization, ELC has an ongoing commitment to advancing anti-oppressive and anti-racist goals in all areas of its work and at every level of the organization, including within the internship program.
 This includes incorporating anti-oppressive approaches into the application and hiring process, providing risk awareness and workplace readiness training to incoming interns, and having a zero-tolerance policy for harassment and discrimination in our partner agreements.

 We recognize that there are unique challenges and contradictions posed by the context in which the MCI program operates.
 Current government institutions have a legacy of creating, permitting and perpetuating power disparities resulting in significant and enduring harm, both direct and indirect, to certain marginalized groups and to individuals within these communities.
 We recognize that many effects of past harms, such as the legacy of the residential school system on Indigenous peoples, continue to be felt today.